Microservice-API-Patterns/MDSL-Specification/README.md

 * As enums for roles and responsibilities
 * As stereotypes annotating representation elements

-See ["MAP Decorators" section of the MDSL tutorial](https://microservice-api-patterns.github.io/MDSL-Specification/tutorial) for more information. <!-- TODO copy one-pager in SummerSoC paper to GitHub pages or elsewhere in repo -->
+See ["MAP Decorators" section of the MDSL tutorial](https://socadk.github.io/MDSL/tutorial) for more information. <!-- TODO copy one-pager in SummerSoC paper to GitHub pages or elsewhere in repo -->

-The MDSL grammar (to be found in dsl-core, in src folder of org.mdsl project) was originally developed with Eclipse Photon (4.8.0) and Xtext (2.14) as provided by the Eclipse Modeling Platform.
+The MDSL grammar, to be found in src folder of the `dsl-core/io.mdsl` project, was originally developed with Eclipse Photon (4.8.0) and Xtext (2.14) as provided by the Eclipse Modeling Platform.
 MDSL makes use of the referencing feature in Xtext ('name' attribute).
 Future work is required to also support  this technology in other IDEs (such as Visual Studio Code).

 Feedback and contributions welcome!

 [ZIO (a.k.a. socadk)](https://ozimmer.ch/index.html)

 ##  Acknowledgements

-The creation and release of MDSL 3.0 was supported by the [Hasler Foundation](https://haslerstiftung.ch/en/welcome-to-the-hasler-foundation/).
+The creation and release of MDSL 3 was supported by the [Hasler Foundation](https://haslerstiftung.ch/en/welcome-to-the-hasler-foundation/).

 Contributors (input, DevOps support, feedback):

 * [Olaf Zimmermann (ZIO)](https://ozimmer.ch)
+* Stefan Kapferer (also the author of the [MDSL generator in Context Mapper](https://contextmapper.org/docs/mdsl/))
 * MAP co-authors: Mirko Stocker, Daniel Lübke, Cesare Pautasso, Uwe Zdun
-* Bachelor students
+* Bachelor ans master students
 * MS 2019 and VSS 2019 participants
-* Stefan Kapferer (author of MDSL generator in Context Mapper)

 ## Getting involved